top of page

 The Role of UNICEF and the Breakdown of the January Ceasefire

 As the war continues to rage on, UNICEF works in the background coming to the aid of millions.
 In January of this year, a ceasefire was initiated, with an intended exchange of hostages and prisoners, bringing an end to hostilities.
 However, this has broken down as of March 18th 2025, as Israel launched airstrikes on Gaza, effectively ending the ceasefire.
-To find out more I heavily encourage you to visit this website where a news-video explanation is also available.
-This video does include some graphic content and thus viewer discretion is advised.
+To find out more I heavily encourage you to visit this website, where a news-video explanation is also available.
+This video does include some graphic content and viewer discretion is advised.

 An aid blockade has been implemented since the 2nd of March and this is proving to have detrimental and cruel ripple effects, leaving millions without support (Unicef.org, 2025b).
 'For over a month, no commercial or humanitarian supplies have entered Gaza’ (Unicef.org, 2025c).
 It is not that there is no support but that support has been barred from being given - ‘Food, medicine, fuel and shelter supplies are piling up’ (Unicef.org, 2025c).
 ‘UNICEF has thousands of pallets of aid waiting to enter the Gaza Strip’ (Unicef.org, 2025b)As a result of the ceasefire breaking down and the continuation of intense violence in the Gaza Strip, at least 322 children have died and 609 have been injured (Unicef.org, 2025a).
-This information was published on the 31st of March and thus casualties have indefinitely risen beyond this figure.
+This information was published on the 31st of March and thus, casualties have undoubtedly risen beyond this figure.
 UNICEF Executive Director Catherine Russell also states: ‘The ceasefire in Gaza provided a desperately needed lifeline for Gaza’s children and hope for a path to recovery…But children have again been plunged into a cycle of deadly violence and deprivation.
 All parties must adhere to their obligations under international humanitarian law to protect children' (Unicef.org, 2025a).

 Closing Sentiments